 Vivi-Anne Hultén was born August 25, 1911 in Antwerp, Belgium.
 She returned with her parents to their native Sweden where she started skating at the Stockholms Allmänna Skridskoklubb at a young age after showing promise in skiing as well.
 She was coached by Lars Grafström, the brother of none other than three time Olympic Gold Medallist Gillis Grafström.
-After winning her first in a long slate of Swedish national titles in 1927, Hultén entered the very first European Championships for women held in Vienna in 1930.
+After winning her first in a long slate of Swedish national titles in 1927, Vivi-Anne entered the very first European Championships for women held in Vienna in 1930.
 She won the bronze medal behind Austrians Fritzi Burger and Ilse Hornung and was hailed by Swedish newspapers as "The Flame Of Sweden".

 An obituary written in 2003 by skating historian Dennis Bird gives some insight into a romance the young Swedish skater had around that time of her life: "She attracted the attention of a young Englishman who was himself no mean skater.
 He later became famous as Sir Peter Scott, artist, ornithologist and yachtsman.
 In his 1961 book 'The Eye of the Wind', he wrote of a new princess working quietly at Rockers in mid ice-rink: 'It did not take me long to discover that she was the champion skater of her own Scandinavian country.
 My little champion knew how to move, how to dance, she also knew how to draw.
 And she was delightfully pretty.
 So long afterwards, I find it difficult to assess this romance of 30 years ago, but it was something gentle and tender and altogether happy.
 I discovered real humility for perhaps the first time.
 I simply was not good enough for her.'
 Scott did not name her in his autobiography, and in the 1990's another skater was suggested as a claimant.
 But Hultén telephoned me from her home in America and confirmed that it was indeed she who cherished similar fond memories of that relationship.
 Scott was sufficiently impressed to follow her to Berlin in 1931, when she was placed fifth in her first world championship.
-[Sonja] Henie, in her memoirs, "Wings On My Feet" (1941), wrote of Hultén as 'Sweden's rising national champion who by 1931 was already crowding the line'.
+[Sonja] Henie, in her memoirs, "Wings On My Feet" (1941), wrote of Vivi-Anne as 'Sweden's rising national champion who by 1931 was already crowding the line'.
 1932 was an Olympic year and in the Winter Games at Lake Placid, the Swede came fifth.
 Her best year was 1933, when she beat every other skater except Henie, to take the silver medal in the world championship on home ice in Stockholm."

-In the nineties she told Sports Illustrated magazine, "Look, I have a great admiration for what Henie did...
+In the nineties, Vivi-Anne told a "Sports Illustrated" magazine reporter, "Look, I have a great admiration for what Henie did...
 On the ice she was terrific, a wonderful acrobat, just like a circus princess, a big smile, dressed perfectly.
 But she was Dr. Jekyll and Mr. Hyde, a very nasty person off the ice...
 I'm just telling it like it is."
-A 2003 article from The Los Angeles Times relayed several tales of the rivalry between the two famous thirties skaters with the last name H: "The rift began at the 1933 world championships, when Hultén finished only two-tenths of a point behind Henie.
+A 2003 article from the "Los Angeles Times" relayed several tales of the rivalry between the two famous thirties skaters with the last name beginning with 'H': "The rift began at the 1933 world championships, when Hultén finished only two-tenths of a point behind Henie.
 'You are not nearly good enough to get second next to me,' Henie screamed afterward, pointing a finger at Hultén's nose.
 'I'm so much better than you are.
 You deserved to be fourth.'
 At the 1934 world championship, Hultén came in fourth.
 'Her father arranged it,' Hultén told the Minneapolis Star Tribune.
 'She was afraid of me.'
 Hultén asserted that Henie's father made deals with judges at world championships to ensure his daughter's victories and to thwart Hulten.
 'Papa Henie would go to these places and tell the organizers, 'You can have my daughter (for an exhibition); come up to my hotel room and I'll tell you how we can arrange it,' she told the Sporting News in 1994.
 'He played poker with them.
 If he won, he got an appearance fee for Sonja to skate and he got an agreement that the judges would place me no higher than third.
 I didn't have a chance.
 I know this is true because one of my best friends was the president of our club in Stockholm, and he told me about it.
 Back then the judges were always with the clubs.'"